magneticio/vamp.io/content/documentation/tutorials/deploy-wordpress-and-mysql.md

 date: 2016-09-13T09:00:00+00:00
 title: Run a Wordpress deployment and use gateways to control access
 ---
 Ths tutorial will demonstrate how Vamp builds deployments from artifacts and works with gateways.
-We'll do this by deploying Wordpress together with mySQL using official images from the Docker hub and then setting up a gateway to run a canary release.
-We will work with the Vamp UI, but you could just as easily perform all the described actions using the Vamp API.
+We'll do this by deploying Wordpress together with mySQL using official images from the Docker hub and setting up a gateway to run a canary release.
+We are going to use the Vamp UI, but you could just as easily perform all the described actions using the Vamp API.

 In this tutorial we will: